StarSimVR/matlab-ephemeris-py/README.md

 | Python            | environment   | source code interpreter               |
 | TeX Live (full)   | package       | LaTeX environment for Doxygen manual  |

+Since the script is written in *Python 3*, an appropriate Python interpreter is required for its execution.
+The script uses functionalities of both *Matlab* and *Numpy*.
+These dependencies need to be installed in order to ensure the script being working.

+Various checks of the source code will be invoked automatically by *Just*.
+All required steps are defined in the `.justfile` and explained in the corresponding section below.

+A code quality check with *Pylint* is configured.

+Any build artifacts will be removed by *Git*.

+The source code contains docstrings to be processed by *Doxygen*.
+By default, both an HTML and a LaTeX manual will be compiled.
+They are saved in dedicated directories in the repository's root.
+The LaTeX manual needs to be finalised with according compilers.
+Their invocation is managed by Doxygen itself by the provision of multiple build scripts.
+Instead of relying on them, this project defines an equal finalisation routine based upon *Latexmk*.
+This finalisation will be called automatically by Just.
+Please note that the compilation of a LaTeX project requires the installation of a LaTeX distribution.
+The recommended distribution is the *full* installation of *TeX Live*.

 ## Description

 ## Build Instructions